 • Must graduate from a CAPTE accredited PT program

-• Must obtain a FL PT license or temporary license by the 2nd Friday in June
+• Must obtain a FL PT license or temporary license by the first Friday in June

 • Must meet all eligibility requirements to be employed as a practicing Physical Therapist within Brooks Rehabilitation